gitusersada/DynamicDropDown/README.md

 # DynamicDropDown
-DynamicDropDown using Ajax, JSP and Servlet
+Dynamic Drop Down using Ajax, JSP and Servlet